-As I’ve learned (twice!), by August shops are stocking next year’s diaries.
-Back in 1992, I bought a 1993 edition and changed all its dates (thankfully, remembering 1992 was a leap year).
+As I’ve learned (twice!), shops are stocking next year’s diaries by August.
+So, back in 1992, I bought a 1993 edition and changed all its dates (thankfully, remembering 1992 was a leap year).
 Then I set about recreating my entries.

 The Age of Facebook and Instagram

-When I lost my 2019 diary, I did not want to repeat the 1992 exercise of changing the dates in a 2020 edition (which, coincidentally, is also a leap year).
+When I lost my 2019 diary, I didn’t want to repeat the 1992 exercise of changing the dates in a 2020 edition (which, coincidentally, is also a leap year).
 And recalling the gaps in my 1992 diary, I decided to replace it with an A6 notepad journal instead.

 Then I set about the process of recreating eight months of entries.
-Fortunately, in the age of Facebook and Instagram, it proved a much easier and enjoyable task than in 1992.
-With posts and photos to jog my memory, I was able to relive and record entries for most days.
+Fortunately, in the age of Facebook and Instagram, it proved a much easier and more enjoyable task than in 1992.
+So, with posts and photos to jog my memory, I could relive and record entries for most days.
 Perhaps 2019 was also a more eventful year for me?

 2020 and Beyond

 I feel the same about my diaries, which is why I’m grateful I recreated my lost 1992 diary and why I didn’t hesitate to do so again in 2019.
-Even in the age of Facebook and Instagram, I still enjoy taking time to reflect on the day and recount my thoughts and emotions.
+Even in the age of Facebook and Instagram, I still enjoy reflecting on the day and recounting my thoughts and emotions.

 2020 will be my thirty-fourth year of keeping a diary.
 I have a few years to catch up with Palin, who has a twenty-year head start on me.
 Hopefully, I can follow his example of a dedicated diarist, keep up my diary writing, and not lose any more diaries.